yambo-code/yambopy/docs/source/tutorial.rst

 From the convergence plot we can choose now a set of parameters and repeat the calculation for finer k-grids until we reach convergence with the k-points.
 The convergence criteria are left to the user.

-2. GW calculation in a regular grid and plot in a bath in the Brillouin zone
+2. GW calculation in a regular grid and plot in a path in the Brillouin zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will work in the PPA for the screening.
 We have chosen the following parameters: